What is a DXP? Understanding digital experience platforms

 In a recent “State of Marketing” report, Salesforce found that a whopping 84% of customers say the experience of interacting with a company is just as important to them as the products and services the company provides.
 And what’s more is that the majority of these experiences are taking place on a slew of different platforms and devices.
 Over 70% of consumers report using multiple sources over the course of a transaction.

-If your enterprise marketing department is looking for a way to create content experiences that convert, keep reading to learn:
+If your marketing department is looking for a way to create content experiences that convert, keep reading to learn:

-- What DXP means
+- What the term composable DXP means

 - The benefits of using a DXP